 REQUIRED: Bachelor's degree in Counseling, Education, a closely related field, or an equivalent combination of education, training, and experience; excellent interpersonal skills; proficiency in Microsoft Word and Excel; good verbal and written communication skills; experienced team player with the ability to also work independently; knowledge of the basic work skills required by employers; understanding of the barriers faced by a low income population; and the ability to work effectively with a diverse faculty, staff, and student body.

 PREFERRED: Minimum two (2) years of experience and/or training involving career counseling, recruitment, or counseling.
 Demonstrated outcomes in program recruitment and/or job placement.
 Bi-lingual Spanish preferred.
 Prior experience in or understanding of Hampden County workforce development system.
 Prior experience facilitating workshops on essential skills (work readiness skills) such as Professionalism, Respect for Diversity, Teamwork, etc.).
 Documented experience with job placement in an outcomes-based program.

-MCCC Unit Position
+Part-Time, MCCC Unit Position

 - All candidates must have legal authorization to work in the United States.
 HCC is not sponsoring H1B Visa.